-What Does Top-Tier Gas Do?
+What Does TOP TIER Gas Do?

-Top-tier gas can also clean engines that previously used non-top tier fuel.
-Due to its cleaning power and more efficient makeup, top-tier gas can both increase fuel economy and improve emissions.
+TOP TIER gas can also clean engines that previously used non-TOP TIER fuel.
+Due to its cleaning power and more efficient makeup, TOP TIER gas can both increase fuel economy and improve emissions.

-How Does Top-Tier Gas Work?
+How Does TOP TIER Gas Work?

-Research from AAA showed that the average engine using top-tier fuel has 19 times fewer deposits on its intake valves versus those on an engine that's been using regular fuel.
+Research from AAA showed that the average engine using TOP TIER fuel has 19 times fewer deposits on its intake valves versus those on an engine that's been using regular fuel.
 The AAA study also showed that using regular fuel can eventually reduce fuel economy by as much as four percent.

+Deposits from unburned fuel can also cause drivability issues.
+Some symptoms include idling rough, hesitation or stumbling, reduced fuel economy, and a knocking engine.
 Engine knock in particular can be damaging.
 In a smooth-running engine, the mixture of fuel and air is precisely controlled so that it ignites exactly when it's supposed to during the combustion cycle.
 This cycle is what causes the pistons to depress and turn the engine.
 If combustion happens too early, then the force will run into the top of the piston during its travel up the cylinder.
-This creates a knocking sound and, with enough repetition, can cause serious damage.
+This creates a knocking sound and, with enough repetition, it can cause serious damage.

 Can I Just Use Higher Octane Gas?

-As previously mentioned, top-tier gas has nothing to do with the octane rating.
+As previously mentioned, TOP TIER gas has nothing to do with the octane rating.
 Ostensibly, octane ratings do have a relationship to a fuel's ability to resist knocking during combustion due to premature detonation.
 However, these ratings are very much related to specific engine types.
 Engines with superchargers or turbochargers and engines with higher compression ratios typically need higher octane gas.
 This is because more air is being forced into the engine.
 More air means that the engine can take more energy from the air/fuel mixture, but it can only do this if the fuel has more octane to prevent it from detonating too early.